 Charcuterie boards are one of the easiest way to feed and impress any number of people!
 I love making a small charcuterie board for laid back/smaller events but I also enjoy making my Thanksgiving charcuterie board for the whole family!

 You can also decorate/arrange a charcuterie board for a lot of different occasions.
 Once you learn the basics of assembling a board, you can then adjust to fit all types of themes!
-I made Valentine’s charCUTErie board and it was such a hit!
+I made Valentine’s charCUTErie board for Valentine’s Day and made a Mexican charcuterie board for Cinco de Mayo and they were both was such a hit!